suzuki-shunsuke/ghaperf/README.md

 > }
 > ```
 >
-> The message says `Must have admin rights to Repository.`, but actually we confirmed no permission is required in public repositories.
+> The message says `Must have admin rights to Repository.`, but actually we confirmed the message is wrong because non admin user can download logs.
-> It means the error message is wrong.

 **Required Permissions:**
 - Public repositories